singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 title: "A step-by-step guide: Metalsmith on Netlify"
 author: Jimmi Lee
 image: null
-short_title: A short guide - Metalsmith on Netlify
+short_title: A short guide - Metalsmith on netlify
-description: A short guide on how to set Metalsmith up in continuous deployment with Netlify and GitHub
+description: A short guide on how to set Metalsmith up in continuous deployment with netlify and GitHub
 thumbnail: /uploads/metalsmith_thumb2.png
 cmsUserSlug: ""
 date: 2015-12-08T00:00:00.000Z
 tags: null
 ---

-### Welcome to Netlify
+### Welcome to netlify
-Welcome to Netlify and todays article about metalsmith.
+Welcome to netlify and todays article about metalsmith.

 ***Please note that this guide assumes you have Node.js and npm installed!!!***